nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

 The configuration above shows the **new syntax** to configure the replacement;
-the old :samp:`client_ip` syntax will still work but is now deprecated and will be removed not before 1.30.
+the old :samp:`client_ip` syntax will still work but is now deprecated and will be removed in a future release (no sooner than version 1.300.

 We have wrapped :samp:`client_ip` and :samp:`protocol` in a new object, while the :samp:`recursive` and :samp:`source` options stay the same; the IPs in